teracow/googliser/README.md

 ---
 ###**To-Do List:**

 - clear last progress msg update by appending spaces to new msg?
-At least, then it won't have to backspace to start x 2.
+Then won't have to backspace to start x 2.
-- only re-write progress display if msg is different to previous one.
 - write leading zeros for results groups and download links in debug
 - ensure that temp path working dir is unique (mktemp)
 - make new option to delete downloaded images afterwards and only keep gallery image.